 - Modernize how healthcare information is stored and processed

 - Ensure that private personal information is protected adequately by hospitals, insurance companies, and other health-related organizations

 The Gramm-Leach-Bliley was signed into law in 1999.
 This law is also known as the Financial Services Modernization Act of 1999.

 The main thing that GLBA did was to repeal a portion of an outdated law from 1933.
 This 1933 law was called the Glass–Steagall Act.
 The Glass–Steagall Act prevented companies from doing combined business in banking, securities, and insurance.
-A bank was not allowed also to sell insurance or securities.
+A bank was also not allowed to sell insurance or securities.

 Along with the above, GLBA also requires financial institutions to disclose how they store and protect their customers’ private information.
-The GLBA introduced Safeguard Rules to that must be followed.
+The GLBA introduced Safeguard Rules that must be followed.
 These safeguard rules are explicitly defined in the law.
 Among other things, the safeguard rules include:

 - Conduct background checks on employees who are going to have access to customer information

 - Required that new employees sign a confidentiality pledge